 I like to feed seedlings with diluted liquid fish fertilizer, then add handfuls of tomato fertilizer, bone meal, crushed eggshells, and fish heads when they go in their final planting hole in the garden.

 (You read that right: fish heads.
 Learn more about using this unlikely but amazing fish fertilizer for your tomato plants here.)

 Every few weeks (or per package directions), douse your plants with a foliar fertilizer (like my favorite liquid seaweed and fish fertilizer, or compost tea, which can easily be made at home) or side dress them with a good granular fertilizer that’s specially formulated for tomatoes or vegetables (I like this one).

 7. Use the “stick trick” to deter cutworms.

-Cutworms are the caterpillars of a group of moths called miller moths.
+Cutworms are the caterpillars of a family of moths (Noctuidae) commonly called miller moths.
 The plump larvae are usually brown or gray in color and curl into a “C” shape when disturbed.

 They’re also one of the most annoying pests in the garden, especially in spring when there’s a veritable buffet of delicious, tender seedlings for the feasting.